 The proposed project would consist of:

-- a run-of-mine stockpile area
+- a run-of-mine and process pad

 - overburden and topsoil storage and management areas

 - an area for blending run-of-mine stockpiles to minimise feed grade variation through the processing plant